-Emissions Source Scope Scope 3 Category Business unit Excluded Exclusion Details Purchased goods and 3 1 All services All GHG emissions from non-milk suppliers (for example, packaging, raw materials, equipment, services) are excluded from the inventory due to data availability, apart from the shipping of these items which is included Capital Goods 3 2 All Emissions from capital assets are excluded due to a lack of data availability, however emissions from energy consumption for any construction work or testing of new equipment is included.
-Waste to Landfill 3 5 Christchurch Synlait leases two levels of a seven-level building where all the waste is collected and disposed of collectively by the building manager.
+Emissions Source Scope Scope 3 Category Business unit Excluded Exclusion Details Purchased goods and services 3 1 All GHG emissions from non-milk suppliers (for example, packaging, raw materials, equipment, services) are excluded from the inventory due to data availability, apart from the shipping of these items which is included Capital Goods 3 2 All Emissions from capital assets are excluded due to a lack of data availability, however emissions from energy consumption for any construction work or testing of new equipment is included.
+Waste to Landfill 3 5 Christchurch Synlait leases two levels of a seven- where all the waste is collected and collectively by the building manager Synlait leases two levels of a seven-level building where all the waste is collected and disposed of collectively by the building manager.
 It is therefore difficult to obtain accurate data.
 Refrigerants 3 8 Christchurch Refrigerants have been excluded due to data access issues.
 Synlait leases this site from the owner therefore it is considered scope 3.
 Processing of sold products 3 10 All Our ingredients are processed by our customers into a multitude of products.
 It would be technically difficult to estimate our share of our customers' processing GHG emissions.
-Use of sold products 3 11 All We have carried Life Cycle Analyses for four of our key products and in all cases GHG emissions from consumer use represented less than 2.4% of total emissions therefore considered to be de minimis End-of-life treatment of sold products 3 12 All We have carried Life Cycle Analyses for four of our key products and in all cases GHG emissions from consumer disposal represented less than 0.3% of total emissions therefore considered de minimis.
+Use of sold products 3 11 All We have carried Life Cycle Assessment for four of our key products and in all cases GHG emissions from consumer use represented less than 2.4% of total emissions therefore considered to be de minimis.
+End-of-life treatment of sold products 3 12 All We have carried Life Cycle Assessment for four of our key products and in all cases GHG emissions from consumer disposal represented less than 0.3% of total emissions therefore considered de minimis.
 Downstream leased assets 3 13 N/A Synlait does not operate this type of lease therefore it has been excluded Franchises 3 14 N/A Synlait does not operate franchises therefore it has been excluded Investments 3 15 N/A Synlait had shareholding investments in the following entities: Sichuan New Hope Nutritional Foods, Primary Collaboration New Zealand Limited and Centre for Climate Action.
 These have been excluded as we do access to sufficient data.